gkpatil030799/expenseops-agent/README.md

 If `TELEGRAM_WEBHOOK_SECRET` is blank, `/telegram/webhook` remains open for local backward compatibility.
 Use a secret when exposing the app through ngrok.

+Telegram review messages include inline buttons:

+- **Personal** marks the transaction as personal.
+- **Create Draft** replies that friend selection is still required in the dashboard.
+- **Split Equal** replies that selected friends are still required in the dashboard.
+- **Split with people** starts a Telegram split flow.

+For **Split with people**, send Splitwise friend names separated by commas, for example `Rahul, Akash`.
+The bot searches Splitwise friends by name, asks you to choose if a name has multiple matches, and posts the equal split once every name is resolved.
+The **Cancel** button clears the pending Telegram split flow.

 ## 4. Local workflow

 1. Click **Open Plaid Link**.